david-cortes/isotree/README.md

 * Uses exact formula (not approximation as others do) for harmonic numbers at lower sample and remainder sizes.
 * Can fit trees incrementally to user-provided data samples.
 * Produces serializable model objects with reasonable file sizes.
+* Can translate the generated trees into SQL statements.
 * Fast and multi-threaded C++ code.
-Can be wrapped in languages other than Python and R.
+Can be wrapped in languages other than Python/R/Ruby.

 (Note that categoricals, NAs, and density-like sample weights, are treated heuristically with different options as there is no single logical extension of the original idea to them, and having them present might degrade performance/accuracy for regular numerical non-missing observations)